Ntihinyurwa/data-science-portfolio/analytics-business/fraud-detection-machine-learning/README.md

 The primary objective is to identify rare fraud events within a **highly imbalanced dataset**, while balancing fraud detection performance with business risk, such as false declines of legitimate transactions.

+### How to run the project locally
+1. Download the full dataset from the link above
+2. Run `FraudDetection_Project_code.ipynb` end-to-end

+### Dataset Note

+This notebook was developed using a transaction dataset with **555,719 records**.
+A smaller sample dataset is included in the repository for demonstration.

+To reproduce full results, download the complete dataset using the provided link.
 ## Business Problem

 Fraudulent transactions present significant challenges for financial institutions, including: